dipack95/pavoque-data/README.md

 Note that this will *cache* the downloaded audio files in your home directory.
 (You could customize this using the `-g` command line option (see the [Gradle User Guide](https://docs.gradle.org/current/userguide/gradle_command_line.html) for details.)

+For Linux users, simply run the `download-all.sh` script.

 ### Alternative: direct download

 You can also download the audio data directly from one of the web remotes, such as <http://mary.dfki.de/download/pavoque-data/Recordings/>